adafruit/circuitpython-build-tools/README.md

-This repo contains build scripts used to build the [Adafruit CircuitPython bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle), [CircuitPython Community bundle](https://github.com/adafruit/CircuitPython_Community_Bundle) and individual library release zips on Travis CI.
+This repo contains build scripts used to build the [Adafruit CircuitPython bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle), [CircuitPython Community bundle](https://github.com/adafruit/CircuitPython_Community_Bundle) and individual library release zips.
+Its focused on Travis CI support but will also work locally when a gcc compiler is present.

 The pip package includes mpy-crosses that run on Travis.
-They will likely not work in other environments.
+When building locally, the scripts will automatically clone the [CircuitPython repo](https://github.com/adafruit/circuitpython) and attempt to build mpy-crosses.
+You'll need some version of gcc for this to work.

 ## Setting up libraries

 These build tools are intended for use with [Travis CI](https://travis-ci.org) to automatically build .mpy files and zip them up for CircuitPython when a new tagged release is created.
-This file is relatively generic and can be shared across multiple repositories by following these steps:
+To add support to a repo you need to:

-  1. Use the [CircuitPython cookiecutter](https://github.com/adafruit/cookiecutter-adafruit-circuitpython) to generate .travis.yml and requirements.txt.
+  1. Use the [CircuitPython cookiecutter](https://github.com/adafruit/cookiecutter-adafruit-circuitpython) to generate .travis.yml.
   2. For adafruit repositories, simply give the CircuitPythonLibrarians team write access to the repo and Adabot will do the rest.